StatStud/book-club/content/posts/cbt.md

     - This same meaning is attached to the names we call ourselves
     - Fortunately, **you** get to **choose** what messages you give to yourself and, therefore, choose how you think and feel about yourself
     - My *one action* may be silly, but it does not make *me*, as a collection of all my other smart moves, dumb.
+- removing emotions from the equations, do you have evidence to support your thinking?
+Imagine your are defending your ideas in court, and only sound evidence is permissable.

 # Part 1: Introducing CBT Basics
 ## Chapter 1: You Feel the way you Think